Topological Josephson Bifurcation Amplifier: Semiclassical theory: Semiclassical theory of the TJBA

+where the local mean-field superconducting gap $\Delta_j$ is $\Delta$ in the left superconducting lead, 0 in the weak link and $\Delta e^{i\delta}$ in the right superconducting lead.
 The Zeeman energy $B$ associated to the applied magnetic field is assumed to be spatially homogeneous.
 Likewise, the chemical potential $\mu$ is assumed to be uniform and identical in the two superconducting electrodes, though we allow for a mismatch in the chemical potentials of the electrodes and the weak link.
 The value $\mu=0$ corresponds to the chemical potential being in the middle of the Zeeman gap of the normal state electronic bands.

-We neglect the dependence of $\Delta$ on $B$ and on $\mu$.
+Using parameters relevant to InAs nanowires~\cite{aguado2017}, we take $t=25$~meV and $\alpha=t/10 \sim 2.5$~meV (corresponding to a lattice constant $a=10$~nm and an electronic effective mass $m^*=0.016 m_e$, with $m_e$ the bare electron mass).
+We take throughout the proximity-induced $s$-wave superconducting gap to be $\Delta=0.9$~meV.
+We also neglect the dependence of $\Delta$ on $B$ and on $\mu$.
 In reality, this dependence is smooth across a topological phase transition, and thus clearly distinguishable from the sharp features we will be discussing below.
 It is well-known that variations of $B$ and $\mu$ can drive the superconducting electrodes across a topological phase transition\cite{reviews2}.
 The superconducting electrodes are in the topological phase (with a MBS in each extremity of the superconductors) for $B>B_c \equiv \sqrt{\Delta^2+\mu^2}$, and in the trivial phase otherwise.

 To model the effect of a potential barrier at the superconductor/normal interface, we use a phenomenological transparency parameter $\gamma\in[0,1]$.
 Both the hopping amplitude $t$ and the spin-orbit coupling parameter $\alpha$ are scaled by $\gamma$ at the interface.
 Throughout the text, we consider the cases $\gamma=0.6$ and $\gamma=1$ to study respectively the effect of a large potential barrier at the junction interface and the case of a clean junction with no potential barrier.
 We denote the former as the "tunnel" regime and the latter as the "transparent" regime.
 However, we note that the junction transparency also depends on the normal state Fermi velocity $v_F$~\cite{BTK, heck2018} and is hence a function of $B$, $\alpha$ and most importantly $\mu$.
 For example, even when $\gamma=1$, the junction's characteristics (e.g. $\omega_p$) can resemble those of a true tunnel junction if $\mu$ is sufficiently negative.